 The thyroid gland serves an important function in the overall health of animals.
 However, it can also lead to a host of health issues if not functioning properly.
 The Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL) offers several options for assessing thyroid disorders.
 In addition to individual tests, TVMDL offers several panels specifically for canine, feline, and equine clients.

-In general, typhoid tests require 1 mL of serum in an additive-free tube.
+In general, thyroid tests require 1 mL of serum in an additive-free tube.
 However to ensure the sample arrives at TVMDL in the best condition possible, avoid hemolysis and marked lipemia.
 Collect blood and allow it to clot.
 Centrifuge the sample and transfer serum into a second additive-free tube.
 Label the tube with the patient’s name and store it in the refrigerator until its time for transit.